Are you looking for the Top Top 10 Extinct Animals?

 Contributing factors towards extinction:

-However, the five major causes of extinction can be summarized as the following:
+In a nutshell, the five primary causes of extinction can be distilled into:

 Conservation